Season Calendar & Events

 How do I REGISTER for classes?

-From the studio homepage (www.dbdance.com), click on “Our 2022-2023 Season” from the menu under our studio name.
+From the studio homepage (www.dbdance.com), click on “Our 2024-2025 Season” from the menu under our studio name.
 A drop down menu will appear.
 Click on “Class Offerings”.
 Once on the Class Offerings page, you’ll want to click on the icon that corresponds to the class you’re interested in registering for.
-Options include: Preschool Classes, Classes for 1st & 2nd Graders, Classes for 3rd Graders, Intermediate Classes, Advanced Classes, Acro Classes, and Adult Classes.
-When you see the class you want click “Register” to the left of that class.
+Options include: Preschool Classes, Classes for 1st & 2nd Graders, Classes for 3rd Graders, Intermediate Classes, Advanced Classes, Adult Classes, and Mini Sessions.
+When you see the class you want, click “Register” to the left of that class.
 From there you’ll be directed to the page where you can enter all your information to enroll.
 (You will be asked to enter credit card information when you register, but nothing will actually be charged to your credit card at the time of registration.
-Please refer to “Tuition and Payment Policies” under the “Our 2022-2023 Season” menu for more information.)
+Please refer to “Tuition and Payment Policies” under the “Our 2024-2025 Season” menu for more information.)

 What should I bring to DANCE CLASS?